fredrik-pettersson/Capstone-Project-Final-Report/README.md

 ![phase 1 results 2](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/72270457-7d18-4eb0-b4e3-dc31bb48d8e1)

 The prediction performance results of the above models on the reduced dataset that only contains match data that is known BEFORE the match were not able to exceed the baseline performance.
-In this case, the Logistic Regression, Decision Tree, and SVM models performed about the same at around 0.66 even after hypermodel parameter optimization using GridSearchCV (see table below):
+In this case, the Logistic Regression, Decision Tree, and SVM models performed about the same at around 0.66 even after hypermodel parameter optimization using GridSearchCV for the dataset containing all matches played by all players (see table below):

 ![phase 1 reduced dataset](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/eee2aec2-03f1-439e-8142-3a3819126dec)